Tanevski3/common-utilities/README.md

 # Common utilities
-> **Common utilities** is a collection of Java related utilities similar to Apache Commons to ease development
+> **Common utilities** is a collection of Java-related utilities similar to Apache Commons to ease development

 ## Getting started
 To get a local copy up and running follow these simple example steps.